mooxphp/moox/packages/sync/README.md

 Here are some key components and the basic flow of Sync:

--   **Moox Sync API**

-    -   `Platforms`: Manage and retrieve platform configurations.
-    -   `Syncs`: Manage sync configurations, including CRUD operations for sync setups.
-    -   `Syncs for Platform`: Retrieve sync configurations specific to a platform.
-This API is essential for the ...
-    -   `SyncApiJob` to query the latest sync configurations.

--   **SyncApiJob**

-    -   Periodically (or on-demand) fetch sync configurations from the Moox Sync API to ensure that the latest sync rules are applied.
-    -   Flow:
-        -   Triggered based on a defined schedule or event.
-        -   Queries the Moox Sync API for sync configurations related to a specific platform.
-        -   Refreshes the local sync table to reflect the latest sync setups.

 -   **SyncListener**

     -   Monitor model events (e.g., create, update, delete) on the source platform.